Occupational Safety and Health Administration (OSHA), Labor.

 Affected Public: Farms.

 Number of Respondents: 2,030.

-Average Time Per Response: 10 minutes (.17 hour) for an employee to replace or revise markings on ammonia containers.
+Average Time per Response: 10 minutes (.17 hour) for a worker to replace or revise markings on ammonia containers.

 Estimated Total Burden Hours: 345.